rodneyshupe/Cookbook/Recipes/Sides/CabbageKimchi.rst

    times and drain in a colander for 15 to 20 minutes.
 Rinse and dry the bowl you used for salting, and set it aside to use in step 5.
-3. Make the paste: Meanwhile, combine the garlic, ginger, sugar, and seafood flavor (or 3 tablespoons water) in a small bowl and mix to form a smooth paste.
+3. Make the paste: Meanwhile, combine the garlic, ginger, sugar, and seafood flavour (or 3 tablespoons water) in a small bowl and mix to form a smooth paste.
 Mix in the gochugaru, using 1 tablespoon for mild and up to 5 tablespoons for spicy (I like about 3 1/2 tablespoons).